hlashbrooke/Media-Player-Style-Kit/readme.txt

 == Description ==

 The WordPress media player is great and all, but the default styling doesn't fit into too many themes.
-Couple that with the fact that there aren't a lot of theme developers who add custom styles for the media player and you have the need for this plugin.
+Couple that with the fact that there aren't a lot of theme developers who add custom styles for the media player and you have the need for this plugin - a simple way to change your media player colors without writing a single line of code.

 **Features**